segmentstream-com/segmentstream-com.github.io/_docs/for-developer/naming.md

 * How to correctly name custom variables in DigitalData.
 * How to correctly name events.

 We strongly recommend that you name variables and events in the same style.
-This approach will greatly simplify the work with all analytics and marketing systems.
+This approach will greatly simplify your work with all analytics and marketing systems.

 ### Page contents
 ------